 N — Total months (tenure in years × 12)

 The amount you will need to set aside every month without fail for the entire duration of the loan.
 A widely followed guideline is that your total EMI obligations should not exceed 40 to 50 percent of your monthly take-home income.
 If the EMI pushes you past that threshold, consider reducing the loan amount, extending the tenure, or finding a lender with a lower rate.
+Stretching beyond this limit leaves very little buffer for unexpected expenses and can put significant strain on your monthly finances.

 Simply what you are borrowing.
 This is the base on which interest is calculated.
 Reducing it — through a larger down payment, for example — directly reduces both the EMI and the total interest you pay over the life of the loan.
+Even a modest increase in your down payment can save a substantial amount in interest over a 15 or 20 year loan period.

 Tenure is one of the most powerful levers in loan planning, and it works in two opposite directions simultaneously.